BalaKrishnaS7/Encryption-website/README.md

    node server.js
    ```
 4. **Open the frontend:**
-> Open public/index.html manually in your browser.
+-Open public/index.html manually in your browser.
-> The backend handles RSA encryption/decryption.
+-The backend handles RSA encryption/decryption.

-##⚠️ Limitations in Prototype
+## ⚠️ Limitations in Prototype

->Blowfish and ChaCha20 encryption not yet functional
+-Blowfish and ChaCha20 encryption not yet functional
->No database integration
+-No database integration
->Frontend-only file encryption lacks deeper security layering
+-Frontend-only file encryption lacks deeper security layering

-##🌟 Looking for the Full Version?
+## 🌟 Looking for the Full Version?

  Head over to the original repository of EN.Crypt for the latest version:
 👉 https://github.com/BalaKrishnaS7/EN.Crypt

-##📄 License
+## 📄 License
 This project is licensed under the MIT License.